 Health insurance companies these days are paying for preventative care in order to keep future, larger claims down.
 But that's not the case for warranty companies - if it ain't broke, there's no coverage.
 They don't pay for preventative actions that might save them money later.

 Be aware of the "Consequential Damage" clauses.
-Most RV extended warranties exclude "repairs of covered parts caused by failure of non-covered parts" and "repairs of non-covered parts caused by failure of covered parts".
+Many RV extended warranties exclude "repairs of covered parts caused by failure of non-covered parts" and "repairs of non-covered parts caused by failure of covered parts".
 These are "Consequential Damage" clauses.
 These clauses can cause denials of large claims, so it might be wise to look at optional "Consequential Damage" coverage if it is available.

 If you aren't sure whether something should be covered and it is a concern, ask before you buy.

-3. Perfom routine, manufacturer-recommended, scheduled maintenance.
+3. Perform routine, manufacturer-recommended, scheduled maintenance.

 A service center can do this or you can do it yourself, but make sure you maintain records and receipts.
-Proper maintenance is actually a requirement of most extended warranty contracts and failure to perform the maintenance could result in claim denial.
+Proper maintenance is actually a requirement of most extended warranty contracts and failure to perform the maintenance AND document it could result in claim denial.
 If you haven't kept records of your service and maintenance before the warranty purchase, definitely keep them afterwards.

 4. Make sure your repair facility gets pre-authorization BEFORE doing any repairs.